kondoumh/sbe/README.md

 ## Release Notes
 ### v0.2.0 (WIP)
 - [x] Apply style of back/foroward button according to the status of WebView.
+- [x] Enable to arrange order of tabs with drag & drop.

 ### v0.1.0
 First release